mmuratarat/mmuratarat.github.io/_posts/2020-02-01-principal_component_analysis.md

 PCA is a method that brings together:

 1. A measure of how each variable is associated with one another.
 (Covariance matrix.)
 2. The directions in which our data are dispersed.
-(Eigenvectors.)
+(Eigenvectors represent directions.)
 3. The relative importance of these different directions.
-(Eigenvalues.)
+(Eigenvalues represent magnitude, or importance.)

 PCA combines our predictors and allows us to drop the eigenvectors that are relatively unimportant.